yovitsa/nginx_project_part2/README.md

     sudo pacman -Syu

-To reboot you server run the command below
+To reboot your server, run the command below

     sudo systemctl reboot